 Give Your Wax Some Color

-Now that your wax is ready, remove the beaker from the stove and set it aside so it cools down to approximately 120°F. If you want to add a pigment to your wax, now's the time.
+Now that your wax is ready, remove the beaker from the stove and set it aside so it cools down to approximately 120°F. If you want to add pigment to your wax, now's the time.
 You can use crayon shavings, though Baden prefers to use liquid dye because it can be more vibrant and blend in with the wax consistency better.
 As long as you don't use food dye, you'll be in good hands.
-This is because food dye is a water based liquid and candles are oil based.
+This is because food dye is a water-based liquid and candles are oil-based.
 If you need inspiration, we suggest using black liquid dye for a sophisticated, dramatic hue that works with every design scheme.